Are book titles important?

 - The Seven Principles for Making Marriage Work: A Practical Guide from the Country’s Foremost Relationship Expert

-- Leave the book title until the end: Don’t be in a hurry.
+- Don’t be in a hurry.
 Each step of your book is essential and so is the title.
-When you have all the inputs before you, it will become easier for you to mix and match the several words and ideas to generate your book title.
+When you have all the inputs before you, it will become easier for you to mix and match the several words and ideas to generate your book name.

-- Don’t overcomplicate it: In your enthusiasm for ‘how can I pick a title for my book?’ eschew complexity.
-Avoid making your book title too long or wordy, putting potential readers off.
+- In your enthusiasm for ‘how can I pick a title for my book?’ eschew complexity.
+Avoid making the title of the story too long or wordy, putting potential readers off.
 Keep it as simple as possible, preferably under five words or even less.

-- Keep it relevant: Your book title must be relevant to your storyline or plot.
+- Your book name must be relevant to your storyline or plot.
 If the book is a mystery genre, can the title be ‘How much I love you?’

-- Use book characters: If you have characters in your book that are offbeat or different, then you can include them in your title, e.g. ‘Wizard of Oz’, ‘Eleanor Oliphant Is Completely Fine’, ‘Rebecca’
+- If you have characters in your book that are offbeat or different, then you can include them in your book name, e.g. ‘Wizard of Oz’, ‘Eleanor Oliphant Is Completely Fine’, ‘Rebecca’

-- Review your book title: Now that you have shortlisted or finalised your book title go ahead and review it by discussing it with other readers, friends etc.
+- Now that you have shortlisted heading ideas or finalised your book title go ahead and review it by discussing it with other readers, friends etc.

 - Fantasy name generators